 No content, articles, or online courses.
 Slack doesn’t do content.
 It’s a messaging platform.
 This means that your Mastermind Group will be limited to direct messaging.

 No branding.
 While you and your members can use Slack’s great mobile app, you can’t use your own branding, look and feel, web domain, or upgrade to offer your own native mobile apps on iOS or Android like you can on a Mighty Network.

 The bottom line: Slack can be useful for a lot of things (connecting remote employees with each other, for one).
 But as a mastermind group platform, its limitations make it less than ideal.

-Mighty Networks: The best all-in-one mastermind group platform
+The all-in-one best mastermind group platform

 Of the new breed of software platforms built to deliver thriving mastermind groups, a Mighty Network stands head and shoulders above the alternatives.
 Let’s take a closer look.

 Pros of Mighty Networks as a mastermind group platform

 You can charge for access to your mastermind group.
 Mighty Networks is the rare mastermind group platform that allows you to charge for your mastermind groups.
 In fact, if you’re running your mastermind group within a larger community, you can charge for the latter, too.

 Customizable topics, chats, and more.
 You can also let each mastermind group create their own “topics” or categories for posts and activity, organize group chats, and more.
 It means that your mastermind members can stay fully present during weekly meetings and stay engaged (and in touch with each other!) in between meetings, too.